nkk36/KMeans_Clustering_App/About.md

 # Methodology

 I performed K-Means clustering on the data with the number of clusters ranging from 2 to 50.
 You can explore each of the 49 clustering schemes on the Clusters tab.
-Code for this app and clustering can be found on my GitHub.
+Code for this app and clustering can be found on my GitHub [here](https://github.com/nkk36/KMeans_Clustering_App).

 # Contact